 Ultrasound Tracking of Ovulation

 Ultrasound testing is a highly reliable and safe method of tracking ovulation.
 A vaginal ultrasound is performed at specific stages of an ovulation cycle and will give an accurate count and measurement of follicles and eggs as they are developing in the ovaries.
 This allows for very accurate timing for natural intercourse or artificial insemination, such as the IVF procedure, to ensure the highest rate of success.
 The ultrasound procedure is very safe and creates virtually no discomfort.
-It involves the insertion of a small transducer into the vagina that is similar in shape and size to a tampon.
+It involves the insertion of a small transducer into the vagina.

 Intrauterine Insemination ( IUI)